Robust Nonlinear Optimal Control via System Level Synthesis: Case Study: Satellite Attitude Control

 \section{Case Study: Satellite Attitude Control}

-The following example demonstrates the benefits of the proposed approach where we optimize jointly the error feedback and the nominal trajectory for nonlinear systems, {and the dynamic linearization error overbound} with additive disturbances. {We apply the proposed method for the constrained attitude control of a satellite~\cite{MALYUTA2021282}, using an efficient \ac{SQP} implementation based on inexact Jacobians.}
+The following example demonstrates the benefits of the proposed approach where we optimize jointly the error feedback and the nominal trajectory for nonlinear systems, and the dynamic linearization error overbound with additive disturbances.
+We apply the proposed method for the constrained attitude control of a satellite~\cite{MALYUTA2021282}, using an efficient \ac{SQP} implementation based on inexact Jacobians\footnote{An open-source implementation is available at \url{https://gitlab.ethz.ch/ics/nonlinear-system-level-synthesis}, doi: \url{https://doi.org/10.3929/ethz-b-000682052}}.